Ruben Ligeon

-Ruben Ewald Ligeon (born 24 May 1992) is a Dutch professional footballer who last played as a right back for NAC Breda.
+Ruben Ewald Ligeon (born 24 May 1992) is a Dutch professional footballer who last played as a right back for Derde Divisie club Ajax Amateurs.
 Before moving to Slovakia where he featured for Slovan Bratislava and AS Trenčín, he played for Ajax Amsterdam, NAC Breda, Willem II and Utrecht in the Netherlands.

 Club career

 Ajax

 Ligeon played for De Meteoor and OSV in his early career before joining the youth ranks of Ajax.
 He made his debut for the first team in a home draw against AZ on 15 October 2011, replacing André Ooijer in the 45th minute.
 He scored his first goal in the 41st minute of an 8–0 pre-season friendly match win over Noordwijk on 16 July 2012.
 He scored his second goal in a pre-season friendly encounter the next season against Waalwijk on 13 July 2013, scoring the fourth goal just before half-time in the 5–1 win.
 On 18 August 2013, Ligeon started in his first ever Klassieker match against arch-rivals Feyenoord, when he replaced the suspended Ricardo van Rhijn in the starting line-up.
 His cross in the 37th minute led to Kolbeinn Sigþórsson's header and his second goal in the 2–1 home win.